 The Bipartisan Commission on Biodefense is a privately funded entity established in 2014 to provide for a comprehensive assessment of the state of U.S. biodefense efforts, and to issue recommendations that will foster change.
 Former Senator Joe Lieberman and former Governor Tom Ridge co-chair the Commission.
-Former Secretary of Health and Human Services and Representative Dr. Donna Shalala, former Senate Majority Leader Tom Daschle, former Representative Susan Brooks, former Representative Jim Greenwood, Dr. Margaret Hamburg, and former Homeland Security Advisor Kenneth Wainstein, and former Homeland Security and Counter terrorism Advisor Lisa Monaco serve as members
+Former Secretary of Health and Human Services and Representative Dr. Donna Shalala, former Senate Majority Leader Tom Daschle, former Representative Susan Brooks, former Representative Jim Greenwood, Dr. Margaret Hamburg, and former Homeland Security Advisor Kenneth Wainstein serve as members.

 From 2014-2015, the Commission convened four public meetings in Washington, DC on biological threat awareness, prevention and protection, surveillance and detection, and response and recovery.
 Current and former Members of Congress, former Administration officials, state and local representatives, thought leaders, and other experts provided their perspectives on current biodefense efforts, including strengths, weaknesses, and opportunities.
 While much good work has been achieved toward biodefense, these meetings have revealed systemic challenges in the enterprise designed to protect Americans from biological events.